valkyaha/HitTracker-Release/docs/Home.md

-# VNoHitTracker Documentation
+# NYA Core Documentation

-Welcome to the VNoHitTracker documentation!
+Welcome to the NYA Core documentation!
 This covers how to use the application, create game plugins, and extend its functionality.

 ## Quick Links